gbm-ii/Cortex-M_C_startup_gen/README.md

 `h2cstartup -s stm32f401xc.h`

 creates `startup_stm32f401xc.c` file, which may successfully replace the `startup_stm32f401xx.s` file originally created by STM32CubeIDE.
+Compared to the assembly startup, the C startup file is significantly shorter and easier to read.

 The motivation behind creating the code was to get rid of the assembly startup file and to make it convenient to use the NVIC interrupts non-defined in the given MCU for software-generated event handling.